 2) Follow the Centers for Disease Control and World Health Organization guidelines.
 Social distancing, wearing a mask (when applicable), frequent hand washing, and more precautionary measures help keep everyone healthy.
 Check out www.cdc.gov or www.who.org for the most up to date information regarding safety guidelines.

 3) Make sure you check out the guidelines from your State and the Destination you are traveling to.
-Also, check with your Employer and see they have guidelines you need follow if you are traveling.
-Some States are requiring you to self-quarantine when you return home from traveling outside your State.
+Also, check with your Employer and see they have guidelines you need to follow if you are traveling.
+Some states are requiring you to self-quarantine when you return home from traveling outside your State.
 Make sure you have the most update to information when planning your vacation.